SteTechLab/IT-Portfolio/README.md

 # SteTechLab – IT Portfolio

 Hi, I’m Stefano, a self-taught IT technician with hands-on experience repairing and optimizing computers, smartphones, game consoles, and home networks.
-I completed the **Google IT Support Certificate** and have built strong troubleshooting, system administration, and networking skills through real-world projects.
+I completed the **Google IT Support Certificate** and **Google IT Automation with Python**, built strong troubleshooting, system administration and networking skills through real-world projects.
 This portfolio showcases my practical work through labs and experiments demonstrating what I can do in IT support.

 ---